What is the center wavelength and bandwidth for the Thermal Band?

 There is a small gap in my thermal heatmap.
 Why is that?

 Every 5 minutes or 2°C change in internal temperature, the thermal camera needs to recalibrate.
+The method of recalibration is called a a non-uniformity correction (NUC).
 This process lasts ~3 seconds, and will prevent any captures from all bands during this time.
 This can result in small gaps between captures.
 If you have additional concerns, feel free to contact support.

 What is the accuracy and sensitivity of the thermal band?